persephonesoft/webcerberus-helm/README.md

 ## Mounting the GPFS volume for BLAST operation

-Here's an example of using `volumeClaimTemplates` for a GPFS (General Parallel File System) volume in a StatefulSet:

-Assuming you have already set up the GPFS storage and created a GPFS-specific storage class (e.g., `gpfs-storage-class`), it can be used in the following configuration:
+Here is an example of using `volumeClaimTemplates` for a GPFS (General Parallel File System) volume in a StatefulSet.
+Assuming the GPFS storage is already set up and a GPFS-specific storage class (e.g., `gpfs-storage-class`) is already created , it is used in the following configuration:

 ```yaml
 apiVersion: apps/v1